CanCanCommunity/cancancan/docs/Model-Adapter.md

 #### database_records

-Is used to get all records from the database.
+Used to get all records from the database.
 This has to be overwritten as the abstract adapter does not know about your model or use-case.